rhizomatics/signalk-einklabel-plugin/README.md

 ### I can't see my device as a choice on the drop-down list after scan

-SignalK plugins lack ability to self-update after something like a scan, so first time round you may have to close the config and reload it to see this.
+SignalK plugins lack the ability to self-update after something like a scan, so first time round you may have to close the config and reload it to see this.
 Subsequently the plugin will remember all scanned devices, and only drop previously seen ones if it goes 24 hours without a positive scan or with failed paint attempts.

 Easiest way to solve this is to choose 'All Discovered Devices' in the device configuration, and it will paint any compatible devices it finds on future scans.